joseph-ampfer/Learning-Journey/README.md

   - Adapting to Python from C
   - Leveraging Python features in problem-solving
   - This was a big transition, and opposed to many of my classmates, did not like Python at first.
 I thought it was not as pretty as C, and hated how non-explicit everything was.
 In C, I had loops down-pat.
 I wanted to know exactly what was going on under the hood for all these Python functions, like it's 'for'.
 Instead of taking it at face value, it led me into a deep dive of what these abstractions were doing behind the scenes.
 I did come to enjoy the relative ease I could do certain things in Python as compared to C.
+  - I rewrote most of my previous C programs in Python to get more familiar with the language, and I found it helped tremendously.

 ### Week 7: SQL
 - **Topics Learned:**